zachnieto/neatqueueweb/docs/README.md

 ### `/party invite`
 #### Description
-CAPTAIN ONLY: Invite a new player to the team.
+CAPTAIN ONLY: Invite a new player to the party.
 #### Usage: `/party invite [player] [party_name]`
 #### Arguments:
 `player`: *(Required)* Player to invite.\